nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Planned Enhancements
 1. The current `newevent` and `edit` commands allows an event's start time to be after its end time.
 We plan to only allow an event to be added or successfully edited if its start time is before or the same as its end time, with an error message `Start time must be before end time.` being shown otherwise.
+2. The current `linkcontact` command does not recognise an inputted phone number if there are extra spaces around it.
+For example, `linkcontact 1      12345678` is not allowed.
+We plan to allow the extra spaces by ignoring extra spaces when splitting the input arguments.
 <div style="position: fixed; font-size: large; bottom: 25px; right: 50px; background-color: #d8d8d8">
   <a href="#top">Back to top</a>
 </div>